BioKT/PLUMED-docs/docs/replicas.md

     $ ls data/replex

-You should find a number of files, including a file called `alaTB_ff03_tip3p_pp.top`.
-This is a pre-processed topology containing all the information required to run a simulation, and hence devoid of [`include` directives](https://manual.gromacs.org/current/dev-manual/includestyle.html).
+You should find a number of files, including the Gromacs structure file `alaTB_ff03_tip3p_npt.gro` and another file called `alaTB_ff03_tip3p_pp.top`.
+The former is a properly equilibrated structure file, of the alanine dipeptide in TIP3P water.
+The latter is a pre-processed topology containing all the information required to run a simulation, and hence devoid of [`include` directives](https://manual.gromacs.org/current/dev-manual/includestyle.html).
 Note that in the `[ atoms ]` section, we have modified the standard names of the atoms with an underscore (i.e. `HC` is now `HC_`).
 This will mark these atoms as the solute whose